 In Berkeley, Calif., a leading district on school wellness, Berkeley PTA Council president Christine Staples says school fundraising and healthy events without junk food have been policy for many years.

 Some Berkeley schools also hold carnivals, but as in Denver, the goal is to build community.
-Although fun foods can be found—root beer floats and baked goods for carnival cakewalks, for example—the schools have gotten creative on healthy fare.
+Although fun foods can be found—root beer floats and baked goods for musical cakes activities at the carnival, for example—the schools have gotten creative on healthy fare.
 Thousand Oaks Elementary’s carnival features corn on the cob, served Mexican-style with crema and chile.
 For the school’s science fair, the kids and parents make tortillas and serve them with fresh salsa.

 An elementary school in Dallas, Texas, has taken a hard line on nutrition.
 Sharon Foster, a PE teacher at James Bowie Elementary, has helped the school achieve gold status with Alliance for a Healthier Generation’s Healthy Schools Program, the first Texas school to do so.
 “At our school, the Smart Snacks rules also apply in the evening.
 It doesn’t make sense to educate kids on healthy eating during the day and then serve them junk food at an evening event,” Foster says.
 At school events, the PTA sells fruit kebabs, chicken tacos, and salad.
 “Our parents understand all the work we’ve put into achieving national recognition,” Foster says.

 If you haven’t seen your school’s wellness policy, ask your principal or district nutrition office for a copy.
 If the policy has recently changed, meeting the guidelines may take some thinking.
 But as these groups have shown, adjusting PTO events to meet new standards doesn’t necessarily mean budgets or attendance have to take a hit.
 When you reevaluate food and how it fits into your event, the changes you make can often make your event even better.